-Do you know?
+Do You Know?

 - An internal combustion engine (gasoline or diesel) can be an ignition source for a flammable vapor cloud.
-Internal combustion engines are commonly used in motor vehicles, and also in other portable equipment used in plant operation, maintenance, and construction. - The temperature of hot surfaces of an engine can exceed the autoignition temperature of many common flammable vapors. - If a flammable vapor is present in the air taken into an engine, the flammable vapor provides additional fuel and can cause the engine to run faster. - Diesel engines have been reported to continue running using the flammable atmosphere as a source for fuel and air.
-The reason is that diesel engines operate by igniting the fuel by compression heating while gasoline engines use spark plugs.
+Internal combustion engines are commonly found in motor vehicles, as well as in other portable equipment used in plant operation, maintenance, and construction. - The temperature of an engine's hot surfaces can exceed the autoignition temperature of many common flammable vapors. - If a flammable vapor is present in the air taken into an engine, it provides additional fuel and can cause the engine to run faster. - Diesel engines have been reported to continue running using the flammable atmosphere as a source for fuel and air.
+This is because diesel engines operate by igniting the fuel by compression heating while gasoline engines use spark plugs.